 Not long ago, I wrote a piece on why I stopped watching the news.
 I outlined my general reasoning, everything from cognitive bias to rampant sensationalism.
 However, it recently occurred to me that my assertion was somewhat skewed.
 Did I disconnect from the world like a cave-dwelling hermit?
 No, I just restricted my time to vetted sources.
 I still receive news, just not from a steady diet of partisan bunk.

 Be that as it may, my inherent curiosity reels me back to the flames from time to time.
 It’s especially tempting whenever a contentious story drops because the narrative becomes a master class on pundit spin.
-It’s a handy bullshit barometer, but a recent peek behind the curtain nearly melted my face like an Indiana Jones villain.
+It’s a handy bullshit barometer, but during a recent peek behind the curtain, my face nearly melted like an Indiana Jones villain.

 Time away yields perspective.
 It’s like being in a toxic relationship or working a dead-end job.
 You cannot see the overt flaws of something that you deal with every day.
 It takes time away to bring everything into focus.
 Nowadays, whenever I revisit the fevered news cycle, especially in America, I am forced to back away with my hands in the air.
 The bitter divisiveness and blatant hypocrisy is galling to the point of nausea.
 It’s like watching two rabid dogs bark at each other through a chain link fence.